gauravleo40/Data-Science-Content-for-beginners/Python Programming/04 First Few Examples.md

 Let’s pause for a moment.

-You just went through a bunch of small programs — calculating interest, averaging marks, working out grocery bills… and on the surface, they might seem basic.
-But underneath, something important has already started.
+You just went through a bunch of small programs — calculating interest, averaging marks, working out grocery bills.
+On the surface, they might seem basic, but underneath, something important has already started.

 You’ve taken your first steps into programming — and whether you realized it or not, you’ve already used some of its core building blocks: